BigShuang/Red-Alert-3-Battle-Flow-Chart/README.md

 ## FAQ
 - **How to export the chart after drawing?**

-I haven't implemented the image export function, but you can use the screenshot API provided by chrome to take screenshots as follows
+I haven't implemented the image export function, but you can use the screenshot API provided by chrome to take screenshots as follows:
-In chrome, Ctrl + Shift + I open devtools
+In chrome, Ctrl + Shift + I open devtools.
-In devtools, Ctrl + Shift + P opens the command menu Enter `screenshot` in the command menu
+In devtools, Ctrl + Shift + P opens the command menu.
+Enter `screenshot` in the command menu.
 Click `capture full size screenshot` to complete the screenshot.

 ## Progress description
 - 2020-9-4
 Verson 1.0 of the project will be completed in two weeks.
 - 2020-9-10
-- Version 1.0 is complete(No detailed testing)
+ Version 1.0 is complete(No detailed testing)